vijethakd/shyamafoundation.github.io/README.md

 This is task#3 "Payment gateway Integration" of The Spark Foundation under their #GRIPJULY21 Program This is a Simple Donation Website to stray dogs and abandoned animals.
 This Donation will help us to feed that poor animals.
-Once the payment is done and invoice will be generated and email will be sent to the user for the payment received.
+Once the payment is done,invoice will be generated and email will be sent to the user for the payment received.
 The invoice will contain the amount and all other necessary details.

 #Languages Used